Project description

 Co-supervisors

-Potential co-supervisors are Prof Kathleen Soole, Prof David Day and A/Prof Colin Jenkins
+Potential co-supervisors are Prof Kathleen Soole, A/Prof Peter Anderson, A/Prof Colin Jenkins

 Industry involvement